 Value Engineering Analysis

 Value engineering requires the use of functional analysis.
 This process involves the segregation of a product into its many elements.
 For example, in the case of automobiles, the function could consist of comfort, performance, aesthetics, consistency, superiority, pleasant appearance, and other aspects.
 A value is determined for each item that reflects the amount the customer is willing to pay for the product.
 To obtain this information, companies usually conduct surveys with customers.
-The total values for each function provide the estimated sales price from which the target profit is deducted to deduct the target cost.
+Each function’s total values provide the estimated sales price from which the target profit is deducted to deduct the target cost.
 The cost of each feature of a product is compared with the benefits perceived by customers.
 If the cost of the function exceeds the advantages for the customer, the feature must be removed, modified to reduce the cost, or improved in the perceived value so that its value is greater than the cost.

 Therefore, value engineering is the technique used to analyze all aspects of an existing product to determine the minimum cost required for specific functional requirements.